meganlavengood/presentations/markdown/2025-edm/too-long-script.md

 -- `[CLICK]`

 As a regrouping and debriefing activity, ask each group to explain their results and their process, and to compare it to how it felt to do the same thing with a more normal pop song.
 My own opinion is that, especially in the absence of pitch information, whether rhythms are regular or more unpredictable has a lot to do with what layer things seem to belong to.
-And another aspect is timbre, particularly in the melodic layer.
+And another aspect is timbre, particualrly in the melodic layer.
 A key feature of vocals is the way the timbre of the voice constantly shifts as different words are pronounced.
-Without a vocalist—and keep in mind that much EDM lacks a vocalist—that same kind of timbral dynamism becomes important to spot in other instruments, even in percussion instruments.
-That kind of dynamism attracts our ears, I think, and encourages us to hear it as melodic, or at least foregrounded as a melody would be.
+Without a vocalist—and keep in mind that much EDM lacks a vocalist—that same kind of timbral dynamism becomes important to spot in other instruments, even in percussion isntruments.
+That kidn of dynamism attracts our ears, I think, and encourages us to hear it as melodic, or at least foregrounded as a melody would be.

 -- `[CLICK]`

-### Assignment: Jlin, "Hatsheput"
+### Assignment: Jlin, "Hatshepsut"

 If you wanted, you could probably continue using the 909 Workout for the last assignment—there is so much material to uncover there.
-But if you're ready to mix it up, a more contemporary example is JLin's "Hatsheput."
+But if you're ready to mix it up, a more contemporary example is JLin's "Hatshepsut."
 It's another very percussion-heavy song like the 909 workout, but the timbral palette is much wider than in the 909 Workout.
-It's also substantially shorter.
+It's also substantailyl shorter.
 Let's listen a little.

 -- `[CLICK]`

-Whichever piece you choose, the assignment goals will be to continue to practice using the terminology established, while also remaining open to critiquing and adjusting the terminology as necessary to make it work for a good, compelling analysis of the piece.
+Whichever piece you choose, the assignment goals will be to continue to practice using the terminology established, while also remaining open to ciritquing and adjusting the terminology as necessary to make it work for a good, compelling analysis of the piece.
 So I'd ask them to:

 -   Categorize instruments as belonging to functional layers
 -   Transcribe rhythmic motives as needed